 Below ground works

 If installation is required under existing trees and vegetation, then trenchless technology should be considered.
 If this is not practicable, advice from a qualified arborist is required to minimise damage to the vegetation.
 No works are to commence within 30m of historic/protected or notable trees without written acceptance from Council’s parks staff.
-Council may require that a arborist monitor works.
+Council may require that a qualified arborist provide a work plan on the installation works to avoid adverse impacts on the tree, and then monitor the works.

 Assessment prior to works